abond936/My-Journal/docs/Project.md

 - Login

 ### **Top Navigation**
-- Top navigation toggles content and admin for the administrator
+- Top navigation toggles content and admin

 ✅
 - content - Available to users and admin